theqabalist/angstrom/README.md

 * **bufferedBody**: attempts to buffer the entire body and return a promise for it.
 Adds `body: Promise String` to context.
 * **jsonBody**: bufferedBody, but with parsing to JSON included.
 Adds `body: Promise Object` to context.
 * **jsonApi**: jsonBody, but with parsing from and serializing to JSON included.
 Adds `body: Promise Object` to context.
 Checks if incoming headers are application/json, and sets outgoing headers to application/json.
-* **errorHandler**: listens for crashes in the contained app and converts to server friendly responses, also logs the error to stdout.
+* **errorHandler**: listens for crashes in the contained app and converts to server friendly responses, also logs the error to the reporter function provided.
 Implemented with try/catch, so beware nesting with other try/catch.
 * **requestLogger**: requires a parameter which generates a unique ID for each request (null to default to UUIDv4, can be synchronous or thenable).
 Logs to stdout.
 Logs beginning of request, and after service is complete.
 Provides function `log` on `ctx` which takes arbitrary Key-Value pair object and turns it into log data.
 * **sync**: Allows you to pass back synchronous data (`Context -> ResponseDescriptor`).
 * **simple**: Allows you to pass back a string that will be interpolated into a ResponseDescriptor with 200 status (`Context -> Promise String`).